BioBoost/object-oriented-programming-using-java/java/arrays.md

 }
 ```

-### Summary

-Arrays are:

-* Fixed-size, meaning that ones their size is set they cannot be resized.
-* Single-typed, meaning they can only hold 1 type of data.
-* Zero-indexed, meaning that the first element is located at position 0.
-* Sequential collections, meaning that the elements are positioned one after another in memory.
-* Ordered, meaning that the order of the elements will not change unless you change them.

 We can create arrays of primitive and non-primitive types.
 Non-primitive types are initialized to null and each element needs to be assigned an object reference before using it.